asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 In an AsyncAPI document, bindings can be added to various sections like servers, channels, or messages.
 They contain protocol-specific details unique to each protocol.
 Binding definitions let you specify functionalities specific to the protocol, which are not covered by AsyncAPI's core features.

 You can configure several objects using [Kafka bindings](https://github.com/asyncapi/bindings/tree/master/kafka#readme).
-However, for the scope of this tutorial, you will focus on four levels of bindings: server bindings, operations binding, channel bindings and message bindings.
+However, for the scope of this tutorial, you will focus on four levels of bindings: server bindings, operations binding, channel bindings, and message bindings.

 Using the code snippets from the previous tutorial, where you learned [how to manage Avro schemas using a centralized schema registry that enables you to share schemas across multiple applications](/docs/tutorials/kafka/managing-schemas-using-schema-registry), you will add configurations for server, operations, channel, and message bindings.